Skip to main content

 15

 Real patterns Claude produces without .NET-specific knowledge.
-Every one is a code review rejection.
+Every one is a code-review rejection waiting to happen.

 VS